 Of the net proceeds of the Initial Public Offering, the sale of the Placement Warrants and the sale of investments from the Trust Account, approximately \$207,000 is available to us outside the trust account to fund our working capital requirements as of December 31, 2022.
 If we are required to seek additional capital, we would need to borrow funds from our Sponsor, management team or other third parties to operate or may be forced to liquidate.
 None of our Sponsor, members of our management team nor any of their affiliates is under any obligation to advance funds to us in such circumstances.
 Any such advances would be repaid only from funds held outside the trust account or from funds released to us upon consummation of our initial business combination.
 Up to \$1,500,000 of such loans may be convertible into warrants, at a price of \$1.00 per warrant at the option of the lender, upon consummation of our initial business combination.
 The warrants would be identical to the Placement Warrants.
 Prior to the consummation of our initial business combination, we do not expect to seek loans from parties other than our Sponsor or an affiliate of our Sponsor as we do not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our trust account.
-If we are unable to obtain these loans, we may be unable to consummate our initial business combination because we do not have sufficient funds available to us, we will be forced to cease operations and liquidate the trust account.
-Consequently, our public stockholders may only receive approximately \$10.35 per public share on our redemption of our public shares, and our Warrants will expire worthless.
-In certain circumstances, our public stockholders may receive approximately \$10.35 per public share, on the redemption of their shares.
-See "Risk Factors - If third parties bring claims against us, the proceeds held in the trust account could be reduced and the per-share redemption amount received by stockholde
+If we are unable to obtain these loans, we may be unable to consummate our initial business combination.
+If we are unable to consummate our initial business combination because we do not have sufficient funds available to us, we will be forced to cease operations and liquidate the trust account.
+Consequently, our public stockholders may only receive approximately \$10.35 per public share, on the redemption of their shares.
+See "Risk Factors - If third parties bring claims against us, the proceeds held in the trust account could be reduced and the per-share redemption amount received by stockholders may be less than \$10.35 per public share?" and other risk factors below.